 - i.
 Monitored the requirement for the remaining employee; - ii.
 Regularly assessed the requirement for various IT systems and suppliers and cancelled services where possible; - iii.
 Complied with statutory reporting requirements; - iv.
-Maintained relevant insurance policies for the business and the Company's House Assets; - v.
+Maintained relevant insurance policies for the business, its employee, the public and the Company's House Assets; - v.
 Further to the assignment of claims against third parties, assisted the assignee with the pursuit and enforcement of such claims where appropriate; and - vi.
 Continued to realise House Assets (see section 5).

-In addition to the above, the Company has been named as a Respondent in an Unfair Prejudice Petition application.
-Two former directors are also named as Respondents.
+In addition to the above, the Company has been named as one of three Respondents in an Unfair Prejudice Petition application relating to matters occurring prior to the Special Administration.
 The JSAs cannot further comment on the application at this time; save as to say that dealing with the matter will incur additional time costs.
-The proceedings are at an early (service) stage and it is not appropriate to provide any further details of the claim, its merits, prospects, or the Company's response in this report.
+The proceedings are at an early stage and it is not appropriate to provide any further details of the claim, its merits, prospects, or the Company's response in this report.
 However, the JSAs would only add that, at this time, they consider it likely that any award made against the Company (should any award be made) would be an unsecured claim and would not disrupt the transfer or distribution of Client Assets.

 Clients and Creditors are reminded that the orderly winding down of the Company will be undertaken by way of a phased series of events and will not be completed until such time that Objective 1 has been achieved.
-This is because until such time that all Client Assets have been returned, the Company's operations critical to the achievement of Objective 1 need to remain in place and, therefore, the Company cannot yet be dissolved.
+This is because until such time that all possible Client Assets have been returned, the Company's operations critical to the achievement of Objective 1 need to remain in place and, therefore, the Company cannot yet be liquidated or dissolved.

-4.8 Concluding the special administration
+4.7 Concluding the special administration

 During the report period, the JSAs have continued to consider the overall strategy and potential timeframe for concluding the Special Administration and this has included consulting with their legal advisors, the FCA, FSCS and the Official Receiver and members of the Creditors' Committee in this regard.
-The JSAs presently consider that they will be able to conclude the Special Administration in 2025.
+The JSAs still consider that they will be able to conclude the Special Administration in 2025 (as stated in our last progress report).